 Our Scotland Van Life NC500 Road Trip Destinations

-For our very first stop on our Scotland van life travels we went to Loch Lomond.
-Loch Lomond is part of the Loch Lomond and The Trossachs National Park.
-Loch Lomond and The Trossachs National Park was the very first place in Scotland to be awarded national park status back in 2002 and the park was officially opened by Princess Anne in July 2002.
+For our very first stop in Scotland just over the Scottish borders we went to Loch Lomond which is part of the Loch Lomond and The Trossachs National Park.
+It was the very first place in Scotland to be awarded national park status back in 2002 and the park was officially opened by Princess Anne in July 2002.

-Unfortunately when we arrived in Scotland the weather was horrible, it was so so rainy (which we would eventually get used to on this trip!) so we actually didn’t manage to explore Loch Lomond as much as we had hoped.
+Unfortunately when we arrived in Scotland the weather was horrible, it was so so rainy (which we would eventually get used to on this trip!) so we actually didn’t manage to explore this area as much as we had hoped.

-We managed to find a park-up right on the loch, but we were also being eaten alive by midges (another thing you have to get used to in Scotland!).
+We managed to find a free camping spot to stay overnight right on the loch and they even had a small toilet block there and a water tap so we could fill up with water.
+The downside was that we were also being eaten alive by midges (another thing you have to get used to wild camping in Scotland!).

-We explored the surrounding area of where we were parked up, and admired the loch from the comfort of the van where we would stay dry, but other than that, we moved on from Loch Lomond pretty quickly.
+We explored the surrounding area of where we were parked up, and admired the loch from the comfort of the camper van where we would stay dry, but other than that, we moved on pretty quickly.

 Cairngorms National Park

-From Loch Lomond we headed to the Cairngorms National Park.
+Head inland from Loch Lomond and you reach the Cairngorms National Park.

-The Cairngorms National Park is the biggest national park in Scotland, covering a large part of the eastern Highlands and west Aberdeenshire and is also the largest national park in the UK.
-The Cairngorms National Park is a mountain range in the Scottish Highlands, and home to a wide variety of wildlife.
-The park is also one of the last areas to remain largely untouched by human development.
+The Cairngorms is the biggest national park not only in Scotland but the whole of the United Kingdom, covering a large part of the eastern Highlands and west Aberdeenshire.
+It is a mountain range in the Scottish Highlands, and home to a wide variety of wildlife.
+The vast former park is also one of the last areas to remain largely untouched by human development.
 The landscape varies greatly from fertile valleys with farming communities, to peat bogs, upland heaths, forests and wild moorland.

-The views as we were driving through the Cairngorms were some of the very best views we have seen and there are so many laybys where you can pull over and enjoy the views.
+The views as we were driving through the area were some of the very best views we have seen and there are so many laybys where you can pull over and enjoy the views and also some free camping spots.
 We highly recommend a visit to this wonderful part of Scotland.